 There is no typical estate.
 However, we estimate that a Grant of Probate is usually obtained within 6 months of the deceased’s death, although the Probate Registry is currently experiencing difficulties in producing Grants of Probate following the implementation of a new computer system and has a significant backlog of applications.
 Collecting in the deceased’s assets and settling any liabilities can take between 3 and 6 months.
 We can distribute, then prepare estate accounts and distribute the deceased person’s assets within a further 2 months.

 The timescales are based on our experience of a “standard” estate administration.
 However, there are factors that may delay the estate administration including:

 - Difficulty locating or obtaining information from a beneficiary

 - Delay in selling the estate assets, for example a house may not sell quickly

-- Liaising with third parties, such as HM Revenue and Customs.
+- Liaising with third parties, such as HM Revenue and Custom or the Probate Registry.